missionx-co/discounts-engine/README.md

 In this example:

 1. If the cart contains 2 units of the item with id=2, the user qualifies for the discount.
 2. The discount is 50% off on 1 unit of the item with id=1.
+In case item id=1 has more than 1 item, the savings will be applied only to 1 unit
 3. The `limitToItems` ensures that only items of type product are considered for eligibility and discount application.

 You can also simulate free shipping with this discount by applying a 100% discount to the shipping item.